 - Long-term health conditions

-A mental health crisis may occur when you feel no longer able to cope with your problems.
+A mental health crisis is when you feel no longer able to cope with your problems.
 You may feel at a breaking point, with nowhere to turn to for help.

 Please don’t wait until you are in a mental health crisis before you look for help.
 It’s never too early to get support.
 If you have been feeling low, worried, stressed, or anxious, there is help waiting for you.
 Click here to find your local NHS Talking Therapies service.